yanchangyou/aviatorscript-ideaplugin/README.md

-# aviatorscript-ideaplugin
+## my-lang-idea-plugin
-aviator script idea plugin
+for aviator script